enigmampc/enigma-p2p-monitor/README.md

 > `B1` is [hard coded](https://github.com/enigmampc/enigma-p2p/blob/ada81f91111ec9f4a83c2abae21210776db54a4e/test/singleConfig/id-l.json) for debugging and testing purposes.
 > It's libp2p ID is `QmcrQZ6RJdpYuGvZqD5QEHAv6qX4BrQLJLQPQUrTrzdcgm` and it [listens to port `tcp/10300`](https://github.com/enigmampc/enigma-p2p/blob/c30ed1e82853a793c9453a79efeb654ee77dec38/configs/debug.json#L2).

+Note:

+> To skip the next step we could also run the bootstrap node with `--lonely-node`, which'll make it register without waiting for another node in the network.

 ## 4. In a new terminal, Run another `enigma-p2p` worker and connect it with the bootstrap node:

 ```bash